State of Sociotype 2025

 New Addition - Spectra Relations

 Utilizing the entire sociotype spectra of each person for relation calculation has much higher accuracy and predictability for real life applications.
-Available on the comparison page of two results.
+It is available on the comparison page of two results.

 New Concept - Personality Adjustment Protocols